The factory doesn't need

 not a procurement timeline.

-The device identity architecture OEMs choose today will define what they can deliver securely and reliably at scale over the next decade.
-If your supply chain resembles this model, contact us.
+The operational trust architecture OEMs choose today will define how securely connected products can be provisioned, updated, and governed at scale over the next decade.